Foxtrot Music Theory: Is The Accent On 1-3 Or On 2-4?

 The “regularity” of the subdivision depends on the musician’s background, style, and musical genre.
 It can be changed by delaying the 3rd note of the triplet (the upbeat) close to the next downbeat.
 Here is a link where you can see all the differences in terms of ratio between the notes.

 Here are two examples of “regular” triplet pulsation of the shuffle/rock comping:

 In terms of musician’s choice, in “Pride and Joy”, you can hear how Stevie tries to “rag” the time while he’s singing, just playing a delayed chord on the upbeat with the guitar.

-Now, if we take a look at this Jazz Shuffle record of 1961 we can easily listen how the 3rd note of the triplet (the upbeat) is much more delayed, close to the next downbeat.
+Now, if we take a look at this Jazz Shuffle record of 1961 we can easily listen how they delay the 3rd note of the triplet (the upbeat), close to the next downbeat.
 We can also observe how the swinging feel of soloists can coexist with the shuffle comping played by the drummer Philly Joe Jones.

 Heads Up For Music Nerds: At min 2:50 something happens.
-Philly starts to play the Ride Cymbal on every quarter notes and the snare only on the 4th beat leaving more space for the Wynton Kelly’s solo and you can easily check how the pulsation becomes less “ragged”, and more of a “regular” triplet.
+Philly starts to play the Ride Cymbal on every quarter notes and the snare only on the 4th beat leaving more space for the Wynton Kelly’s solo.
+You can easily check how the pulsation becomes less “ragged”, and more of a “regular” triplet.

 Here’s another example of Jazz Shuffle played by the Roy Hargrove’s Big Band where you can hear the 3d notes delayed and the strong 2 and 4 accents on the snare.

 Often in the traditional swing, the Rhythm Section – the core group of instruments that plays the accompaniment – in the introduction of the theme does what we call “plays in 2” or half bass, a kind of halved time where the accent seems to be on the 1 and 3.

 Let me give some definitions here: